Brockitt History, Family Crest & Coats of Arms

 The ancient Anglo-Saxon culture of England produced the name of Brockitt.
 It was given to a young, headstrong person.
 The surname Brockitt is derived from the Old French words broque and brocke, which became the Old English words broket and brocket c.
 1410.
 All of these words refer to a stag in its second year with its first set of horns.

 Early Origins of the Brockitt family

 Important Dates for the Brockitt family

 This web page shows only a small excerpt of our Brockitt research.
 Another 124 words (9 lines of text) covering the years 1500, 1540, 1611, 1690, 1609, 1662 and 1637 are included under the topic Early Brockitt History in all our PDF Extended History products and printed products wherever possible.

 Brockitt Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Brockitt has appeared include Bocket, Brockett, Brockhead and others.

 Early Notables of the Brockitt family (pre 1700)

 More information is included under the topic Early Brockitt Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brockitt family to Ireland

 Some of the Brockitt family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Brockitt family to the New World and Oceana
+Migration of the Brockitt family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Brockitt arrived in North America very early: John Brocket settled in Boston Massachusetts in 1635; William Brockett settled in Virginia in the same year; John Brocket settled in Delaware in 1785.